Book Recommendations

 The Golden Enclaves by Naomi Novik (2022)

 Fiction.
-Categories: fantasy light young-adult
+Categories: fantasy light-reading

 Recommendation: If you enjoyed the first two books of this series, and if you want more of that world and those characters, I recommend reading this one.
 Otherwise, I would definitely start with the first.
 And if you don’t feel hungry for more from that story then I wouldn’t prioritize reading this.